 Church Investors Fund Foundation Bond funds may be redeemed at any time without penalty.
 Term Bonds that are prematurely redeemed will be assessed a 2% penalty on the amount withdrawn if it is more than one year from maturity.
-The penalty reduces to 1% if withdrawn within one year from maturity and 0% if withdrawn within three months from maturity.
+The penalty reduces to 1% if withdrawn within one year from maturity.

 Church Investors Fund can send you a check of the interest earned on Term Bonds on a monthly, quarterly, semi-annual or annual basis.
 Of course, interest can also be rolled back into the investment.